 Complex Regional Pain Syndrome Is a Qualifying Illness for Social Security Disability Benefits

 The Social Security Administration (SSA) evaluates CRPS together with RSDS.
 The existence of a medically determinable impairment requires a showing of a precipitating injury, persistent complaints of pain that is out of proportion to the injury, and one or more of the following symptoms:

 - Autonomic instability (i.e., changes in skin color or texture, changes in sweating, changes in skin temperature, gooseflesh)

 - Abnormal hair or nail growth

 The SSA will then evaluate the intensity, persistence, and limiting effects of the applicant’s symptoms to determine whether the symptoms limit their ability to do basic work activities, in addition to all other determinations the SSA makes during the Social Security disability application process.

-Contact a Baltimore Complex Regional Pain Syndrome Lawyer for More Information
+Contact a Washington DC and Baltimore Complex Regional Pain Syndrome Lawyer for More Information